The who, what, where, when, how and why of Teacher’s Pet…

 This was the first time I’d seen Gable in a comic role, and I really enjoyed this movie with its fun dialogue, witty yet sincere plot and likeable characters.
 I’d easily put it in the Great Films Discovered for Blogathons pile and recommend it if you like any or all of the cast.

-Gable is a charming and debonair leading man, and despite his age difference with his cast, he proves a worthy competitor for Day’s attention.
+Gable is a charming and debonair leading man, and despite his age difference from his cast, he proves a worthy competitor for Day’s attention.
 I read the film was deliberately made in Black and White to try to make Gable look younger.
 However, I was oblivious to this large age difference, due to Gable’s screen presence, charisma and wonderful acting.

 I felt instead attention should have been made to some of the script and the filming which inadvertently reinforced it, rather than distracted from it.
 For example, when we are introduced to Gig Young’s Hugo character, Gable’s Gannon believes with Pine’s educational prowess he almost ironically believes he must be “up for retirement”.

 But to his surprise, he’s much younger, with one of his colleagues saying how young Hugo is.
 Additionally, in the film, many of the extras particularly the large number of extras cast as his newspaper colleagues and those in the journalism night school class appeared similarly aged to Gable or looked older.
 This seemed almost like an attempt to make Gable look younger.

 Gable’s scenes with Day were fun and she made a convincing professor with her severe suits and haircut.
 Her cruel parody of Gannon’s showbiz girlfriend was uncalled for and came over as a bit mean.
 As it felt like the writers had used this scene only as a ploy to get Day singing.